 What if you only needed to save 3%?

 What if you were able to take advantage of one of Freddie Mac’s or Fannie Mae’s 3% down programs?
 Suddenly, saving for a down payment no longer takes 5 or 10 years, but becomes attainable in a year or two in many states as shown in the map below.

-Whether you have just begun to save for a down payment, or have been saving for years, you may be closer to your dream home than you think!
-Meet with a local real estate professional who can help you evaluate your ability to buy today.
+Whether you have just started to save for a down payment, or have been saving for years, you may be closer to your dream home than you think!
+Let’s meet up so I can help you evaluate your ability to buy today.